adamniedzielski/cli-nerd.com/_posts/2016-09-12-functions-are-better-than-components.markdown

 beginner is .. tough.

-## Functions > Components?
+## Functions + State Management > Components?

 Time to reflect on what we've covered.
 To build the same basic UI,

 - in Elm, all we need is functions and values
 - in React, we had to understand JSX, components, props and the different way of making components

-What's remarkable here is that Elm is a language, whearas React is supposed to be just a library.
+What's remarkable here is that Elm is a language, whereas React is supposed to be just a library.
 One would expect that learning a completely new language is harder and more complex than just using a library.
 However, from my experience that's not the case here.

 Don't get me wrong; I think React is a great tool and a huge step forward when compared to previous approaches to JavaScript application development.
 However, since I've learned about Elm I doubt that it's the best tool available.

+*As [@mjackson](https://twitter.com/mjackson) pointed out, React components are also offering an approach to state management.
+To be fair, one would have to compare functions + Elm's state management to React components.
+This however goes beyond the scope of this article.*

 If this post got you interested in Elm, give it a try!